S. B. Woo, President of 80-20 Educational Foundation, EF, wrote

 "When in Rome, do as the Romans do."
 AsAms must ADJUST the

 above cultural views when discriminated against.
+If we don't,

 we'll forever be discriminated against.